 Accountable: money management for community-led groups

-After years working with grassroots groups and as an incubator for fledgling social movements we know this service can really help groups get going and stay going.
+After years working with grassroots groups and as an incubator for fledgling social movements we know this service can provide the strong foundation needed to get going and keep going.

 - FAQs will give you a good overview of what’s involved